Daily news, dev blogs, and stories from Game Developer straight to your inbox

 One of the most striking aspects of the game is its pace.
 Each "chapter" (the destruction of a colossus) consists of three distinct parts:

-- Research The first is to look for it, based on the indications of the temple's "God", and especially the direction indicated by the hero's sword.
+Research The first is to look for it, based on the indications of the temple's "God", and especially the direction indicated by the hero's sword.
 This phase allows us to travel freely on horseback through a relatively large area.
 Since there is nothing to do other than look for colossi (except hunting lizards or fruits), it seems appropriate to offer a spread of land both substantial enough to provide a wide variety of landscapes (desert, woods, rocks, swamps, mountains, etc …), and at the same time small enough so the player does not get lost, and eventually gets bored.
 Freedom is really given to the player so he can experience the game in accordance to his style of play (rather exploration- or action-oriented).
 During this part, no music accompanies the player, creating a sense of loneliness and an even greater invitation to contemplation.
 Indeed, music is often used, in movies or in games, to inspire some pace to the action, and can unconsciously encourage the player to look for action or rather go for a walk. (in the example above, the approach phase is non-existent, but in order to not spoil later bosses, I just show the third one)

 (The fight against the colossus, which requires some reflection to figure out how to reach the weak spots, and platform-typed skills to get there)